 Work as a collaborative, unified team no matter where you are.

-The benefits of our customized collaboration solutions include:
+Benefits of customized collaboration solutions

-- Unlimited productivity – Use Teams and collaboration tools to discuss ideas, share files, engage with managers and supervisors, and have meetings with clients and vendors – just like you would in the office.
+- Unlimited productivity – Use Teams and collaboration tools to discuss ideas, share files, engage with managers and supervisors, and have meetings with clients and vendors – just like you would in the office

 - Ongoing monitoring, maintenance and support – PCG will build a Teams and collaboration solution that’s tailored to your business, and keep it running smoothly for you at all times.
-With our expert managed collaboration services, we handle the technology so you can work from anywhere with ease.
+With our expert managed collaboration services, we handle the technology so you can work from anywhere with ease

 Introduction to Microsoft Teams